Countly/countly-sdk-documentation/web/next.md

 </p>
 <h1 id="h_01HABTQ437271440T3QZN3DCSN">SDK Logging</h1>
 <p>
-  The first thing you should do while integrating our SDK is enabling logging.
-  If logging is enabled, then our SDK will print out debug messages about its internal state and encountered problems.
+  If logging is enabled, then our SDK will print out debug messages about its internal state (events it's recording and sending) and encountered problems.
 </p>
 <p>
   Set debug option to true at the Countly initialization to enable logging: